Hotmoka/hotmoka/tutorial/Takamaka.md

 </project>
 ```

-that specifies to use Java 11 and provides the dependency that we need.
+that specifies to use Java 11 and provides the dependency that we need,
+to the run-time classes of the Takamaka smart contracts.

 > We are using `1.0.0` here, as version of the Hotmoka and Takamaka
 > projects.
 Replace that, if needed, with the current version of such projects,
 > as printed during their compilation with Maven.

-Since the `pom.xml` file has changed, the `family` project might
+Since the `pom.xml` file has changed, Eclipse will probably show an error
-show an error.
+on the `family` project.
 To solve it,
-you might need to update the Maven dependencies of the project:
+you need to update the Maven dependencies of the project:
 right-click on the `family` project &rarr; Maven &rarr; Update Project...

 As you can see, we are importing the dependency `io-takamaka-code`,
-that contains the Takamaka base development classes.
+that contains the Takamaka runtime.
 If you have installed the Hotmoka project, this
 jar has been installed inside your local Maven repository
 (as well as in the `modules/explicit` directory), hence it is